anjannair/blog/docs/Linux/elementaryos-setup.md

 ## Initial tips and tricks
  - Firefox or your preferred browser can be installed from [FlatHub](https://flathub.org/home).
 All major apps can be found there.
- - The weird close and maximize button can be tweaked too using this package - https://github.com/pantheon-tweaks/pantheon-tweaks
+ - The weird close and maximize button can be tweaked too using this [Pantheon Tweaks](https://github.com/pantheon-tweaks/pantheon-tweaks) package
  - In settings I noticed the **Location** permission is on by default, one can fix that by switching it off.
- - Desktop folders has an app called DesktopFolder which can usually be installed using the AppCentre but it has not been optimized for EOS6 hence a pull request fixing the error can be found here - https://github.com/spheras/desktopfolder/pull/328 (as of October 2021).
+ - Desktop folders has an app called DesktopFolder which can usually be installed using the AppCentre but it has not been optimized for EOS6 hence a pull request fixing the error can be found in [this](https://github.com/spheras/desktopfolder/pull/328) pull request (as of October 2021).

 ## An Update
 So I removed ElementaryOS because it was giving me the following issues -